beNative/git-automation/FUNCTIONAL_MANUAL.md

 3. Fill in the repository's details (Name, URL, Local Path, VCS type, etc.).
 The **Local Path** must be the absolute path to the repository on your computer for real execution to work.
 4. Click **"Save Repository"**.

+#### First-Time Checkout Flow

+If the saved repository path does not contain a working copy yet, the dashboard highlights the repository card with dedicated **Setup & Clone** controls.
+Use these buttons to pick a destination folder and trigger the clone (Git) or checkout (SVN) without leaving the app.
+The application streams the progress into the log panel so you can watch the operation complete before running any tasks.

 ### Editing a Repository and Managing Its Features

 1. On the desired repository card, click the **pencil icon**.
 2. The "Edit Repository" view will appear.
 For Git repositories, this is a multi-tab interface.

 #### General Settings
 This is the main panel where you configure the name, path, URL, and launch configurations for the repository.
+In addition to the basic metadata, this tab lets you:

+-   **Manage Launch Configurations:** Create launchers that either run a shell command or prompt for an executable to open.
+You can optionally capture command suggestions (pulled from the repo's detected project type), choose a working directory, and mark the launcher to **Show on dashboard** so it renders as a red lightning button on the repository card.
+Unpinned launchers remain available through the Launch menu on the card header and the card's right-click menu.
+-   **Control Dirty Repository Overrides:** The **Ignore Dirty Repository** checkbox bypasses the safety modal described later in this manual.
+Leave it unchecked to keep the protective prompts.

 #### Tasks Tab
 This is where you create powerful, custom automation scripts for the specific repository you are editing.